one-aalam/awesome-bun/README.md

 # Awesome Bun
-Bun is a fast all-in-one JavaScript runtime.
-This is a central reference to many awesome things about bun out there.
+[Bun](https://bun.sh/) is a fast all-in-one JavaScript runtime.
+This is a central reference to many awesome things about Bun out there.

-[Intro to Bun](https://twitter.com/jarredsumner/status/1544460933753229312) - Author/Jarred Sumnor's Tweet
+Read [Intro to Bun](https://twitter.com/jarredsumner/status/1544460933753229312) by Author/Jarred Sumnor(Tweet) or the Bun [README](https://github.com/oven-sh/bun) for API reference and example use cases

 ## Videos
 - [JavaScript just got way faster](https://www.youtube.com/watch?v=FMhScnY0dME)